 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 A head cold or common cold is a viral infection of the nose and throat.
-It is usually a mild illness, but its symptoms can have a significant impact on everyday activities.
+It is usually a mild illness, but its symptoms can significantly impact everyday activities.

 According to the

-This article looks at the symptoms of a head cold as well as a range of home remedies available to help manage its symptoms.
+This article looks at the symptoms of a head cold and a range of home remedies to help a person manage symptoms.

 Head colds can closely resemble other conditions, including chest colds and sinus infections.
 However, there are some significant differences.